 Technically, oligopolies can exist in almost any industry.
 In practice, they tend to be concentrated in certain ones.
 These include cable television services, the entertainment industry, airlines, mass media, computers and software, smart phones and operating systems.
 Aluminum and steel, oil and gas, the automobile industry.

 Corporations of note in mass media, for example include The Walt Disney Co.
-(NYSE:DISC), Time Warner Inc. (NYSE:TWXC), CBS Corporation (NYSE:CBSC), Viacom Inc. (NASDAQ:VIABA) and News Corp.
-(TSX:NWSAC).
+(NYSE:DISC), Time Warner Inc. (:TWXN/A), CBS Corporation (NYSE:CBSC), Viacom Inc. (NASDAQ:VIABC) and News Corp.
+(TSX:NWSAB).